-Subject to certain restrictions (i.e. where gross income does not exceed BRL 78 million), Brazilian taxpayers have the option to calculate IRPJ and CSLL using a ‘presumed profits’ method (i.e. PPM - Lucro Presumido).
+Subject to certain restrictions (i.e. where gross income does not exceed BRL 78 million and depending on the activity), Brazilian taxpayers have the option to calculate IRPJ and CSLL using a ‘presumed profits’ method (i.e. PPM - Lucro Presumido).
 Under the PPM, the income is calculated on a quarterly basis on an amount equal to different percentages of gross revenue (i.e. based on the entity’s activities) and adjusted as determined by the prevailing legislation.
 Below we exemplify the main presumed profit rates that must be applied to determine the calculation basis:

 |Presumed profit rate (%)|

 |Sale of goods or products||8.0|